AmbientServices/AmbientServices/README.md

 ```
 # Library Information

-## Authors and license
+## Author and License
-This library is licensed under [MIT](https://opensource.org/licenses/MIT).
+AmbientServices is written and maintained by James Ivie.

-The library is written and maintained by James Ivie.
+AmbientServices is licensed under [MIT](https://opensource.org/licenses/MIT).

 ## Language and Tools
-The library is written in C#, using .NET Standard 2.0.
+AmbientServices is written in C#, using .NET Standard 2.0.
 The tests are written in .NET Core 2.2.

-The code is built using either Microsoft Visual Studio 2017+ or Microsoft Visual Studio Code.
+The code is built using either Microsoft Visual Studio 2017+, Microsoft Visual Studio Code, or .NET Core command-line utilities.

 Binaries are available on https://www.nuget.org/packages/AmbientServices.